cchamberlain/id-builder/README.markdown

 restarts on changes and reloads the browser for you.

 ## Getting Started
-1. id-builder assumes the follwing directory structure (but that can be changed):
+1. id-builder assumes the following directory structure but all paths can be configured to point to a different location.
   ```
   // Source Directory
   src/